jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 ![Photo of Ed Latimore shadowboxing before a fight](/assets/images/posts/blackandwhiteboxing.jpg "Getting in the zone before a fight.")

 The fatigue is real, but it’s through the extreme physical training that I developed the ability to keep my concentration high through it.
-If I kept my concentration, it would not only allow me to maintain my intensity during the fight, but it also made me better able to deal with the pain.
+If I kept my concentration, it would not only allow me to maintain my intensity during the fight but also make me better able to deal with the pain.

 Something that most people don’t realize is that every exchange in a boxing match is painful.

 To be a fighter, you have to be able to fight through the pain of a body shot or worse, a broken jaw or bruised kidney.
-If the punch doesn’t scramble your central nervous system and cause a knockout, then you can fight through it.
+If the punch doesn’t scramble your central nervous system and cause a knockout, you can fight through it.
 It will hurt, but dealing with it is a matter of mental strength rather than physical.

 Much of fight training is as much about conditioning your mind as it is your body.
 It was not uncommon for me to do 60-90 minutes of hitting the focus mitts with my coach or hitting the heavy bag at as high of intensity as I could.
 Yes, this trained my body and endurance, but it trained my mind to work through being tired.